mukarma1/github-analytics-dashboard/README.md

 ### 2. MongoDB Connection URI (`MONGODB_URI`)

-GitPulse stores all follower snapshots and event history in MongoDB.
+Github-analytics stores all follower snapshots and event history in MongoDB.

 **For local development**, a local MongoDB instance works:
 ```dotenv